ms-jpq/windows-in-docker-old/README.md

 #### Whatever

-Things like `qxl`, or `balloon` can also be installed under Device Manager.
+Things like `qxl` can also be installed under Device Manager.
 Not really important though.

 **All drivers are included with the default install, under `D:/` or `E:/` drive.**